 Income tax shall be withheld from salaries and most other types of income (e.g. pensions, other remuneration for work than salary, and dividends paid by publicly quoted Finnish companies).

 Generally, if individuals receive income not subject to withholding (e.g. salary paid abroad by a foreign entity having no PE in Finland), they are required to make monthly payments of estimated tax if they receive a preliminary tax bill from the tax authorities.
 Otherwise, they can consider whether to apply for a preliminary tax decision from the tax authorities or just report the income on the tax return and wait for the final tax bill.
 Interest is payable on residual tax.

 Residual tax is assessed by the Tax Administration according to the filed tax return.
-The due dates vary but until the residual tax is assessed the individual may pay income taxes voluntarily to reduce the interest assessed on residual tax due.
+The due dates vary; however, until the residual tax is assessed, the individual may pay income taxes voluntarily to reduce the interest assessed on residual tax due.
 The due dates are visible on the taxpayer’s tax assessment (tax decision).
 Tax refunds are paid between August and December in the tax assessment year.